What is the issue?

 Subsequent guidelines in athletics have drawn an arbitrary line between acceptable and unacceptable levels of testosterone in women athletes.
 Current (IAAF, 2019) guidelines directly impact a subset of women with intersex variations, including those with partial androgen insensitivity syndrome, ovotestes, 5α‐reductase type 2 deficiency (5α-RD2), and 17β‐hydroxysteroid dehydrogenase type 3 deficiency (17β‐HSD3).
 Only a small subset of athletics events are impacted.
 These guidelines include hormone testing, chromosome and genetic testing, and genital and other physical examinations.

 - Intersex people have a right to bodily integrity that is often disregarded.

 - For example, in Australia, a young child with 17β‐HSD3 was subjected to a clitorectomy and labioplasty at age 3 that a Family Court judge described in 2016 as having “enhanced the appearance of her female genitalia” (see Carpenter, 2018c →)

-- 17β‐HSD3, androgen insensitivity and many other intersex traits also appear on lists of traits considered for eugenic elimination
+- 17β‐HSD3, androgen insensitivity and many other intersex traits also appear on lists of traits considered for elimination from the gene pool

 - Our legal status and identities are also often disregarded